Career : 1997 - 2007

 At their previous meeting, the Bombers had demolished the Blues by a dozen goals, so no-one gave the boys from Princes Park much of a chance.
 But in shades of their 1998 triumph over the Bulldogs, the Bluebaggers pulled off a football miracle, and knocked over Essendon by one point in a soul-stirring display of sheer guts and determination.
 Although Hamill was reported for using his knee against an opponent, he and Whitnall each kicked three goals to put the underdog Blues into yet another Grand Final against North Melbourne.
 Hamill then copped a 2-week suspension that was quashed on appeal, before the wrung-out Blues were comfortably beaten in the flag decider by the rested and well-prepared Kangaroos.
 Still, Whitnall could look back on another very good season in which he took more marks than another Carlton player, and for the second time, was our club’s leading goal-kicker, with 55 majors.

 Season 2000 was another memorable year for Big Red, as the Navy Blues retained their place among the front-runners of the competition, and wound up second on the ladder to Essendon after the home and away rounds.
 On the way, Lance struck a purple patch of form late in proceedings.
 He kicked six majors in round 14 against Geelong, another six the following week against Adelaide, then topped that off with a brilliant nine goals as a rampant Carlton destroyed Brisbane by 44 points at the Gabba in round 16.
 Although Essendon eventually took revenge on Carlton by knocking us out of the Preliminary Final, Whitnall finished the season with 70 goals to his credit, and was selected as both an All Australian and Victorian representative.
+To this day, he is the youngest ever Carlton player to make the All Australian team.

 One of the biggest football stories in the first year of the new millennium was Aaron Hamill’s defection to St Kilda – a shock departure that, as history shows, had a significant effect on Whitnall’s career from that point on.
 For the next few seasons, while Brendan Fevola was groomed as the Blues’ new spearhead, Whitnall was often sent back to shore up the defence, and his overall effectiveness suffered accordingly.